asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/ARI-REST-over-WebSocket.md

-# ARI REST over Websocket - DRAFT
+# ARI REST over Websocket

-Historically, using ARI required two communications channels...
-HTTP for making REST requests and getting their reponses, and Websocket for receiving events.
+Historically, using ARI required two communications channels, HTTP for making REST requests and getting their responses, and a Websocket for receiving events.
 Upcoming releases of Asterisk however, will allow you to make REST requests and receive their responses over the same Websocket you use to receive events.

 ## The Protocol

-There are several published protocols for request/response type communication over Websockets including [WAMP](https://wamp-proto.org), [JSON-RPC](https://www.jsonrpc.org), [XMPP](https://xmpp.org), [Socket.IO](https://socket.io), etc. but these are all fairly heavyweight and would require significant effort to implement.
-Instead we went with a simple JSON wrapper loosely based on [SwaggerSocket](https://github.com/swagger-api/swagger-socket).
+There are several published protocols for request/response type communication over Websockets including [WAMP](https://wamp-proto.org), [JSON-RPC](https://www.jsonrpc.org), [XMPP](https://xmpp.org), [Socket.IO](https://socket.io), etc. but these are all fairly heavyweight and would require significant effort to implement in Asterisk.
+Instead we went with a simple JSON wrapper inspired by [SwaggerSocket](https://github.com/swagger-api/swagger-socket).

 ### Request/Response